-The City has evaluated events subsequent to June 30, 2023 to assess the need for potential recognition or disclosure in the financial statements.
-Such events were evaluated through December 18, 2023, the date the financial statements were available to be issued.
-Based upon this evaluation, it was determined that no subsequent events occurred that require recognition or additional disclosure in the financial statements.
+The City has evaluated events subsequent to June 30, 2024 to assess the need for potential recognition or disclosure in the financial statements.
+Such events were evaluated through December 12, 2024, the date the financial statements were available to be issued.
+Based upon this evaluation, it was determined that, except as discussed above, no subsequent events occurred that require recognition or additional disclosure in the financial statements.